kanboard/kanboard/doc/plugin-registration.markdown

 });
 ```

-The translations must be stored in `plugins/Myplugin/Locale/xx_XX/translations.php`.
+The translations must be stored in the file `plugins/Myplugin/Locale/xx_XX/translations.php` (replace xx_XX by the language code fr_FR, en_US...).

+Translations are stored in a dictionary, if you would like to override an existing string, you just need to use the same key in your translation file.

 Dependency Injection Container
 ------------------------------